aswinmohanme/react-native-primer/README.md

 ### Contributing

 The book is open source and free \(always will be\).
-All Contributions are welcome, let's make the defacto guide to React Native.
+All Contributions are welcome, let's together make the defacto guide to React Native.